foggy71/zxnext-dev-primer/README.md

 For future consideration:

-- (New) [NextBuildStudio](https://github.com/em00k/NextBuildStudio) - New kid on the block.
+- (New) [NextBuild Studio](https://github.com/em00k/NextBuildStudio) - New kid on the block.
 Currently in closed beta.

 ## (Game Dev) Sprite Editor: Remy's Sprite Editor (Needs more investigation)